jflessau/inkday/README.md

 Images will be resized to fit the frame: `800x480 px`.

-### 4. Connect Pi & Server
+### 2. Connect Pi & Server

+Create a new directory on your Pi and put `./frame/frame.py` and `./frame/default.jpg` into it.
-Put `./frame/frame.py` on your Pi, set the environment variable `SERVER_URL` to the URL of the server (e.g. `http://localhost:80`), and run it with `python3 frame.py`.
+Set the environment variable `SERVER_URL` to the URL of the server (e.g. `http://localhost:80`), then run `python3 frame.py`.

 Now your Pi should fetch the images from the server and display them on the e-ink display.
-You can also run it as a systemd service to start it automatically on boot.

 If there is no image for the current day, the frame will display a default image.

+### 3. Printing the Frame

+Print `./frame/inkday-frame.stl` (just one piece, supports are optional)

+### 4. Assembling the Frame

+TODO